Social Icons

 Directed by Domee Shi

 Turning Red is different from what we have been seeing.
 This coming-of-age work is very intense, with a strong story.
-The story is multidimensional, and it is created in such a way that you are seeing the slight changes in the characters as they mature and as the movie progress.
-You see behaviours that you will admire and the gentle building of characters in the young adults as they try to make things go their way.
+The story is multidimensional, and it is created in such a way that you see the slight changes in the characters as they mature and as the movie progresses.
+You see behaviors that you will admire and the gentle building of characters in the young adults as they try to make things go their way.

 Encanto had us by the horns in 2021, dragging us by the lips into 2022 because we don’t talk about Bruno.

 This Pixar’s 25th production may not have the same strength as Encanto, but it is just as good.
-Set in the early 2000s the animation is a coming-of-age fantasy comedy.
+Set in the early 2000s, the animation is a coming-of-age fantasy comedy.
 The movie centers around a Chinese-Canadian family with a tricky past.
-One of their ancestors (like hundreds of years ago) was blessed with the ability to turn to a red panda to fight and save her family.
-The downside of that gift is, now that the danger to her family has gone, the ability to change is still with her.
-She then passed the same ability to her daughters which then became a genetic trait which was then transferred to Mei Lee.
+One of their ancestors (like hundreds of years ago) was blessed with the ability to turn into a red panda to fight and save her family.
+The downside of that gift is that, now that the danger to her family has gone, the ability to change is still with her.
+She then passed the same ability to her daughters, which became a genetic trait that was then transferred to Mei Lee.

-Mei Lee is the young thirteen-year-old lady whose story we are following and her struggles to live a double life.
-One life being an exact replica of her mother in almost everything and the other being herself in front of her friends.
+Mei Lee is the young thirteen-year-old girl whose story we are following and her struggles to live a double life.
+One life is an exact replica of her mother in almost everything, and the other is herself in front of her friends.

-With a setup like this, you would know something will draw the two lives together, that something became this genetic trait.
-Mei turns into this giant red panda anytime she is excited and must wait until the next red moon, while keeping the panda in check to be able to free herself from this curse.
+With a setup like this, you know something will draw the two lives together.
+That something becomes this genetic trait.
+Mei turns into a giant red panda anytime she is excited and must wait until the next red moon, while keeping the panda in check to free herself from this curse.

 Her mother believes the best thing to do is to keep Mei hidden until that time comes.
 Mei and her three best friends have other plans.
-After Mei was able to master control of her emotions, she and her group decided to do what ever it takes to see their favourite boyband 4-town when they tour Canada.
+After Mei is able to master control of her emotions, she and her group decide to do whatever it takes to see their favorite boyband, 4-Town, when they tour Canada.

-Without their parents help, these four must raise $800 and find a way to sneak out to go to this concert.
-This is a side note and not the current issue at hand, Mei has to keep the panda transformation to a minimum and in check until the next red moon, less than two weeks away from the time she first transformed.
+Without their parents’ help, these four must raise $800 and find a way to sneak out to go to this concert.
+This is a side note and not the current issue at hand.
+Mei has to keep the panda transformation to a minimum and in check until the next red moon, which is less than two weeks away from the time she first transformed.

-I have no qualms recommending this to anyone to see, it is amazing and much fun the moment the girls get together to make their dreams come true.
+I have no qualms recommending this to anyone to see.
+It is amazing and so much fun the moment the girls get together to make their dreams come true.

 Uncharted (2022)